virtual-labs/exp-three-phase-induction-motor-iitr/experiment/theory.md

 Figure 1: 3-phase Induction motor

 </center>
 Consider a three-phase squirrel cage induction motor whose stator has three windings displaced in space by 120°.
 When they are excited with currents that are displaced in time by 120°, a rotating magnetic field rotating at a speed called synchronous speed $$N_s$$ is set up.
-The synchronous speed $N_S$ is given by equation (1).
+The synchronous speed $$N_S$$ is given by equation (1).

   <center> $$N_s = \frac{(120)f}{P}..............
 (1)$$  </center>